LL08-MathematicalModelling-dowell/100095-DataCube/README.md

 - `db_name`: The name of the database.
 - `coll_name`: The name of the collection to update data in.
 - `operation`: The operation type, which is "update" for this request.
+- `query`: Query or filter the record you want to update.
-- `update_data`: The data to be updated, provided as a JSON object.
+- `update_data`: The data to be updated, is provided as a JSON object.

 #### Example of Updating Data in Python